 Does your company have a brand promise?
 And if so, are you keeping this promise to consumers?

 Along with general “mission statements” and other corporate slogans, the phrase “brand promise” might sound like jargon.
 But don’t be fooled.
-Your brand promise is one of the few reasons (if not the only reason) that your customers buy from you.
-And with that in mind, understanding how to write a brand promise is critical to the success of a brand.
+Your brand promise is one of the few reasons (if not the only reason) why your customers choose to buy from you.
+And with that in mind, understanding how to craft a brand promise is crucial to a brand’s success.

 Regular analysis of your brand’s promise can help to review the often-forgotten concept and to understand where your company falls in its ability to deliver on its promises.
 Whether you have an existing brand promise or will create one for the first time, this article will give you a complete understanding of how to write a brand purpose.
 Here’s what you will learn: